watrall/colab-projectile-point-classifier-tutorial/README.md

-# Projectile Point Classifier — Google Colab Edition (Beginner Friendly, Expanded Intros)
+# Projectile Point Classifier — Google Colab Edition (Beginner Friendly)

 In this tutorial, you’ll teach a computer to recognize different types of projectile points from photos.
 We’ll use **Google Colab** (a free tool that runs code in your browser) and **TensorFlow** (a toolbox for teaching computers to spot patterns in data).